-We've bookended the Festival with two emphatic features about iron-willed crusaders: Ned Kelly in Justin Kurzel's punk, postmodern True History of the Kelly Gang; and Nordic farm-warrior Inga in Grímur Hákonarson's rousing The County.
+Bookending the Festival are two emphatic features about iron-willed crusaders: Ned Kelly in Justin Kurzel's punk, postmodern True History of the Kelly Gang; and Nordic farm-warrior Inga in Grímur Hákonarson's rousing The County.

-Films in this strand are available to watch as Online Premieres and Online Rentals.
+to watch as Online Premieres and Online Rentals.